peterantypas/maiana/README.md

 There are two programs that need to be installed on the flash.
 The bootloader and the main application.
 The bootloader is optional, but it allows for software update via a very simple (albeit proprietary) serial protocol.

-On the software side, unlike most examples you see online the microcontroller runs in _both_ thread and interrupt mode.
-After hardware initialization, *main()* dispatches events while keeping the watchdog happy.
-Interrupt code performs as little work as possible and queues up events for non-real time operations to be processed in thread mode.
-There is no operating system, and I could never justify the overhead of one.

-Lastly, I opted for the Standard Peripheral Library instead of HAL/CubeMX because I found it to be more stable.
-The library is included here.